exoego/rspec-openapi/README.md

 * Delete obsoleted endpoints
   * Give up, or at least make the feature optional?
   * Running all to detect obsoleted endpoints is sometimes not realistic anyway.
-* Guess "required" and "non-nullable"
-  * required → optional, non-nullable → nullable are obvious merges.
-  * But is it reasonable to generate required and non-nullable automatically, often from a single spec?
-Should we leave it for manual changes?
 * Intelligent merges
   * To maintain both automated changes and manual edits, the schema merge needs to be intelligent.
   * We'll just deep-reverse-merge schema for now, but if there's a $ref for example, modifications